 ECA is the representative body of all European pilots, including some 1,500 helicopter pilots.
 As challenges faced by helicopter pilots are mainly safety challenges, it is ECA’s task to work towards improving the levels of safety, by providing expertise and operational knowledge.

 As the European regulator, EASA is the main interlocutor for ECA regarding helicopter safety.
 EASA has acknowledged the need to improve the levels of safety and created, in 2006, the European Helicopter Safety Team (EHEST).
-ECA contributes to this platform by providing its expertise.
+Until early 2017 ECA contributed to this platform by providing its expertise at the plenary of EHEST, and by joining the technical subgroups of EHEST (i.e. dedicated to training).
+From 2017 – EHEST has been phased out into the new EASA Rotorcraft Sectorial Committee (RSC), composed of 25 high level representatives from the European Rotorcraft community.
+RSC is one of the new EASA Stakeholders Advisory Bodies, and as such will provide inputs into the EASA Safety Risk Management Process.
 ECA is also developing tools and position papers that are presented to the EU institutions and EASA, in order to start regulating helicopter operations, as harmonisation is the first step to increase safety levels.

 - Staff member: Paulina Marcickiewicz